moabu/cluster-mgr/README.md

 ## Prerequisites

+- A minimum of 3 servers.
+1 server will act as a proxy for the others, and can be very lightweight as it will only be used for funneling TCP and HTTP traffic.

 - Cluster Manager currently supports installation on Ubuntu 14 and 16.
 However, it can be used to configure Gluu Server clusters on Ubuntu, CentOS, RHEL, and Debian.

 - Cluster Manager should be installed on a secure administrators computer or a VM, as it will have SSH access to all servers in the cluster.